Applications open: 15 October 2022

-Shortlisted candidates will be interviewed online between mid-February and mid-March
+Shortlisted candidates will be interviewed online between end of January and mid-March

 To be eligible for the LL.M.
 Programme, applicants must possess a full legal education which entitles them to sit for the bar exam in their country of origin, e.g. the Maîtrise de droit in Switzerland, the Bachelor of Laws (LL.B.) in the United Kingdom, the Juris Doctor (J.D.) in the United States, the Maîtrise de droit (or equivalent title from a Haute Ecole) in France or the Erstes Juristisches Staatsexamen in Germany.
 However, please note that there is no need to have actually completed any of the professional course requirements, such as the Ecole d’avocature in Switzerland or Legal Practice Course in the United Kingdom, or other training courses organised by the bar association of the respective country.